 The Committee structured the incentive compensation program to permit payouts to be earned for any growth in revenue and net income because it believed that providing an incentive to achieve growth in these measures would provide an effective incentive to the executive officers in 2022.
-The Committee determined that the bonuses under the incentive compensation program would be equal to the following (subject to a maximum of 200% of base salary): the product of the executive officer's base salary (i) multiplied by the sum of the percentage year over year increase (or decrease) in overall revenue plus the percentage year over year increase (or decrease) in overall revenue plus the foregoing calculation results in a negative amount, then no bonus would be paid under the 2022 incentive compensation plan.
+The Committee determined that the bonuses under the incentive compensation program would be equal to the following (subject to a maximum of 200% of base salary): the product of the executive officer's base salary (i) multiplied by the sum of the percentage year over year increase (or decrease) in overall revenue plus the percentage year over year increase (or decrease) in overall net income (ii) multiplied by 2.5.
+If the foregoing calculation results in a negative amount, then no bonus would be paid under the 2022 incentive compensation plan.